kennethdmiller3/videoventure/branches/new-renderer/tinyxml2/readme.md

 What it does.
 -------------

-In brief, TinyXML parses an XML document, and builds from that a Document Object Model (DOM) that can be read, modified, and saved.
+In brief, TinyXML-2 parses an XML document, and builds from that a Document Object Model (DOM) that can be read, modified, and saved.

 XML stands for "eXtensible Markup Language."
 It is a general purpose